Jabulani-N/holbertonschool-machine_learning/README.md

 # holbertonschool-machine_learning

 A Repository Implementing Machine Learning Techniques.

-It is recommended to complete the projects in this repository via virtual environment.
-As such, instructions on installing vagrant (virtual machine) are included below.

 - [holbertonschool-machine\_learning](#holbertonschool-machine_learning)
 - [Using Vagrant on your personal computer](#using-vagrant-on-your-personal-computer)